claravetter/mbSPLS/docs/_build/html/_sources/mbspls_3vis.md

 (mbspls_3vis)=
-# Visualise the latent variables
+# Visualisation of latent variables

 Add documentation on how to use visualisation script